Pecners/academic-kickstart/content/post/2019-10-01-crime-in-milwaukee.markdown

 ## $ VehicleTheft     <dbl> 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0,…
 ```

 Given my stated intention of creating a faceted map, the first set of fields I'm looking for are those that provide some sort of location information, and as luck would have it, the city provides this data in the form of `RoughX` and `RoughY`.
-Without coordinates, the only way I knew to obtain plottable coordinates was to access the Google API and retrieve lat-long from physical addresss.
+Without coordinates, the only way I knew to obtain plottable coordinates was to access the Google API and retrieve lat-long from physical address.
 Google's API sets a limit, though, and at nearly 700K observations, this data exceeded that limit.
 If that was the route I had to take, it would have complicated the process.

 Since we are fortunate enough to already have the coordinates, our next step is to coerce the data into a simple features object using the `sf` package.
-The greatest difficulty I had with this step was determining what *Cordinate Reference System* the city was using to plot these crimes--little did I know that the `sf` package also has a function (`st_crs`) to handle this task in a single line of code.
-So I'll just consider the weeks (yes, this held me up for weeks until a kind user on reddit pointed me in the right direction) I spent stuck on this chunk as a very hard earned lesson.
+The greatest difficulty I had with this step was determining what *Coordinate Reference System* the city was using to plot these crimes--little did I know that the `sf` package also has a function (`st_crs`) to handle this task in a single line of code.
+So I'll just consider the weeks (yes, this held me up for weeks until a kind user on Reddit pointed me in the right direction) I spent stuck on this chunk as a very hard earned lesson.